fnetai/cli/project/research/template.md

 ## Overview

-[Brief description of the research topic and its relevance to [Project X]]
+[Brief description of the research topic and its relevance to Flownet CLI]

 ## Details